Derricks-Open-Source-Quest/AutoGreen/GreenWeb.md

 }
 ```

-* We must maintain the following order when the QoS properties are applied: Type --> Duration --> Pi/Pu.
+* **Better syntax** We must maintain the following order when the QoS properties are applied: Type --> Duration --> Pi/Pu.
 This is to make sure that the user specified values overwrite default ones.
 For that reason, the current implementation has to use the (ugly) names `vpi`, `vpu`, and `vduration` instead of the clean `pi`, `pu`, and `duration` because alphabetically `vpi` comes after `vduration`, which comes after `type`.
 The CSS style resolution engine of Chromium applies properties in alphabetical order.
 In the future, it would be ideal to adopt a multi-component CSS property using which we could specify everything in one line: `onevent-qos: type, [duration] | [pi, pu]`.

+* **User-agent intervention** It is possible that developers make wrong decisions.
+One example is that on a touch-enabled mobile device a browser would fire both `onclick` and `ontouchend` (see a nice explanation [here](http://tutorials.jenkov.com/responsive-mobile-friendly-web-design/touch-events-in-javascript.html)).
+A ill-constructed mobile Web application might lead to both callbacks being triggered and if the two events express conflicting QoS type it would be a problem.
+In addition, developers might even abuse the QoS target to trick the browser to always run as the highest performance. [*User-agent intervention*](https://docs.google.com/document/d/1E16tmoOveGopys9Fx4Nn8x8P9q7Jm6CJIqoJyz31tlg) is a notion that the user-agent, i.e., the Web browser, can come in and intervene behaviors that it deems developers should not do.
+We need to clearly specify the user-agent intervention behaviors for GreenWeb-related operations.